 L.E.A.D.’s Pathway2Empowerment is a year-round, six year model that starts in the 6th grade.
-Boys and young men are challenged with experiences across LEAD’s 4 Pillars:
+Boys and young men are challenged with experiences and exposed to opportunities across LEAD’s 4 Pillars:

 - Athletics allows LEAD staff to build trusting relationships with members while teaching the leadership, life, social and job/career preparedness skills inherent in athletic development.